rohan-badugula/Hostel_Management_System/README.md

 # Hostel_Management_System
-End-to-End Software Development Desktop application The Hostel Management System is a Java-based project that utilizes Java Swing for the frontend and MySQL as the backend database.
-The project is developed and run on the NetBeans IDE.

-Key Features:

-**Frontend:** Developed using Java Swing for a user-friendly interface.
-**Backend:** Utilizes MySQL as the database for efficient data storage and retrieval.
+End-to-End Software Development Desktop application

+The Hostel Management System is a project specifically designed for our college hostel.
+It aims to eliminate the traditional pen and paper techniques used for managing hostel operations.
+This system offers an efficient and streamlined approach to manage hostel-related tasks.
+Key features of the Hostel Management System include:

+- **Real-time fee payment updation:** The system ensures that fee payments are updated in real-time, providing accurate and up-to-date records of student payments.

+- **Java Swing for front-end:** The user interface of the system is developed using Java Swing, a powerful GUI toolkit for Java applications.
+This allows for a visually appealing and user-friendly interface.

+- **MySQL as the back-end database:** The project utilizes MySQL as the database management system to store and manage hostel-related data, providing a reliable and robust solution for data storage.

-**Connector:** JDBC connector is used to establish a connection between the Java application and the MySQL database.
+- **JDBC connector:** To establish a connection between the Java application and the MySQL database, JDBC (Java Database Connectivity) connector is used.
+It enables seamless interaction between the front-end application and the back-end database.

+- **Developed using NetBeans:** The code for the Hostel Management System is developed and executed using NetBeans, an integrated development environment (IDE) for Java applications.
+NetBeans provides a convenient environment for coding, debugging, and testing the project.

 ---